iris-hep/iris-hep.github.io/pages/projects/skyhookdm.md

 SkyhookDM is currently an incubator project at the [Center for Research on Open Source Software](https://cross.ucsc.edu) at the [University of California Santa Cruz](https://ucsc.edu).

+## Salient Features

+* Enables pushing down filters, projections, compute operations to the Storage backend for minimal data transfer over the network and linear scalability.

+* Allows storing data in Parquet files for minimizing Disk I/O though predicate and projection pushdown.

+* Allows writing files to a POSIX filesystem interface.

+* Minimal deployment overhead either via Rook or Ceph-Deploy.

+* Plugs-in seamlessly into the Arrow Dataset API and leverages all its functionality like dataset discovering, partition pruning, etc.

+* Built on top of latest Ceph v15.2.x.

 ## Architecture
 ![SkyhookDM Architecture](/assets/images/skyhook-arch-full.png){:style="display:block; margin-left: auto; margin-right: auto; width: 75%"}